mt-support/tribe-ext-instructor-linked-post-type/readme.txt

 = 1.0.0 2018-03-16 =

 * Initial release
 * Known issue: The Single Instructor pages do not have Previous Events or Next Events navigation.
+This is the same as Single Organizer pages.